 Figure 33: DocumentManagement.ear folder

 Start the Liberty server.
 In web browser navigate to the application URL: http://localhost:9080/document.
-Make sure Derby database is running.
+Make sure MySQL database is running.

 After successful login, the application redirects to the Documents page.
 Observe that only the editor can upload the documents based on security role mappings.